sap-tutorials/btp-foundation/tutorials/cp-kyma-frontend-ui5-mssql/cp-kyma-frontend-ui5-mssql.md

     ```
     > Pressing `control-c` will stop the running application.

+5. After you tested the application locally, go to the `api-mssql-go/k8s` directory, and open `apirule.yaml`.

+6. Remove the `exact: http://localhost:8080` line, and apply the APIRule.

+    ```Shell/Bash
+    kubectl -n dev apply -f ./k8s/apirule.yaml
+    ```

 ### Build Docker image

 Run the following commands from the `frontend-ui5-mssql` directory using your CLI.
 Make sure to replace the value of `<your-docker-id>` with your Docker account ID.